 The SWOT analysis is critical for sustaining your small business as business process automation would.
 Unfortunately, several small business owners think SWOT analysis is for business analysts and economists alone.

-This blog post will enlighten you on all you need to know concerning SWOT analysis.
+This blog post will enlighten you on all you need to know about how to use the swot analysis for small business.
 Also, you will learn what it is, and how to apply it to your small business.
 So here is all you need to know!

 What is the SWOT Analysis?